Trans-Tasman Travel Arrangement: Employment of New Zealanders in Australia

 In a 2013 article entitled "Tougher policy needed for New Zealanders wanting to work in Australia", Bob Birrell, an academic at Monash University, wrote that:

 "During the 1990s, the Australian government sought to better target its migration program to skills needed in Australia.
 The resulting tight arrangements contrasted with the freedom of New Zealand citizens, regardless of age or skills, to move to Australia.
-Also, by this time about a third of the New Zealand citizens arriving in Australia were from non-white countries who had gained New Zealand citizenship after the required three years of residence (now five years).
+Also, by this time about a third of the New Zealand citizens arriving in Australia were from third world countries who had gained New Zealand citizenship after the required three years of residence (now five years).
 As the New Zealand migration rules were less strict than those applying in Australia it was thought that this was a form of "back door" entry.

 The changes to the Trans-Tasman rules in 2001 reflected these concerns.
 The Australian government’s expectation was that the new rules would deter movement on the part of New Zealand citizens who could not meet the requirements for permanent skilled migration.

 Few New Zealand citizens arriving since 2001 have accessed this permanent residence pathway.
-The changes have also not deterred New Zealand citizens (including those from non-white countries) from moving to Australia.
+The changes have also not deterred New Zealand citizens (including those from third world countries) from moving to Australia.
 Their numbers continue to increase.
 New Zealand citizens are adding about a net 27,000 to the number of Australian residents each year – more than any other country.

 The reason is that the gap in GDP per capita in Australia and New Zealand is growing and is currently over 20%.
 New Zealanders will keep on coming while this gap persists.

 Successive Australian governments have continued to better target the migration program to skills needed in Australia.
 The emphasis now is on employer sponsorship – on the grounds the employers are the best judge of the skills needed.
 The unregulated New Zealand flow is leaving a gaping hole in these efforts."

 The Australian Dental Association has expressed in 2014 about the dental occupation that:

 "There is substantial oversupply in metropolitan areas as indicated by the number of applications received for each advertised position in both the public and private sector, the proportion of full-time to part-time work available and the number of dentists who report difficulty in obtaining full-time work."